 I’ve been up close to him during a visit to his office earlier this year in his role of President of Brazil, and he certainly carries his commanding and General like persona well.
 To help lower the risk to high profile people especially though, it’s important when you have a principal who has a strong personality, to have protective leads who have the confidence to make them aware of the potential risks, in the hope they listen to your advice and guidance to avoid situations which could be problematic or even life threatening.
 If you have a principle who doesn’t listen to your warnings and advice, then you need to ask yourself if you want to be working for them, a hard call yes, but it’s one that could protect you and your career, and if you aren’t listened to, then your experience isn’t valued.

 This may have been the case with Shinzo Abe in that he wanted to have the freedom to be accessible, but there are differences with each incident both in Japan and Brazil.
-Firstly, although Bolsonaro was surrounded by hundreds of people who were in close proximity as he walked the streets, to the point of them being able to hug him and shake his hand, Shinzo Abe was stood alone on a podium while giving his speech, and the crowd were mainly to his front and sides.
+Firstly, although Bolsonaro was surrounded by hundreds of people who were in close proximity as he walked the streets, to the point of them being able to hug him and shake his hand, Shinzo Abe was standing alone on a podium while giving his speech, and the crowd were mainly to his front and sides.
 Although it was somewhat of a controlled environment and space was created to offer him a safe zone, it was to his rear where the security lapse was noticeable, and even though this wasn’t a large event with a big crowd, there was a lot of open space allowing the security detail to implement controlled measures.